 I am working on processing the pain and grief that came with Henry’s missed CVI diagnosis and fighting for effective educational services.
 It is Henry’s full heart, unabashed happiness and the joy of watching him do what he loves to do, which help me find peace and acceptance.
 It is the inch-stones of progress that keep my hope alive.

 In our CVI community, Henry’s diagnosis story is common.
 Children with CVI are under-diagnosed, misdiagnosed and many have difficulty getting access to appropriate educational services.
 This must change!
 Children with CVI have a right to an early diagnosis.
 They have a right to effective vision services.
 They have a right to an appropriate educational program.
 The medical and education fields need to fully wake up to CVI, so no parent is ever left wondering why their child’s vision is a mystery.
 So no parent is ever wondering, what if?

-Rachel Bennett is an M.Ed and the Content/Community Moderator of CVINow.org.
-She is the parent to Henry, her 8-year-old son with CVI.
+Rachel Bennett, M.Ed, is the Assistant Director of CVI Now and Parent Advocacy and Support.
+She is the parent to Henry, her 9-year-old son with CVI.
 Henry loves all household appliances—washer, dryer, instant pot, microwave, oven, dishwasher.
 He is a huge helper at home with all the chores!
 Henry loves to walk to the local bakery, go swimming, ride buses and trains (pre-pandemic), play at the splash park and playground, ride the cart at the grocery store, FaceTime with his friends and family, dance, and give big hugs.
 He’s a love.

 What’s your CVI story?
 We’d like to hear it.
 Join our private CVINow Facebook Group for parents and families, and share.